calvinlfer/es-cqrs-shopping-cart/README.md

 - Start up dependencies (Cassandra and ZooKeeper) with Docker Compose using `docker-compose up`

 - Start application
-  - Command nodes require the following environment variables to be specified
+  - __Command nodes__ require the following environment variables to be specified
     - `HOST_IP`: IP of the host machine (e.g. 192.168.1.144 or 127.0.0.1)
     - `HOST_PORT`: Remoting port (e.g. 2552)
     - `MANAGEMENT_PORT`: HTTP port that exposes cluster management (e.g. 19999)

-  - Query node requires the following environment variables to be specified
+  - The __Query node__ requires the following environment variables to be specified
     - `HOST_IP`: IP of the host machine (e.g. 192.168.1.144 or 127.0.0.1)
     - `HOST_PORT`: Remoting port (e.g. 2552)